Sridhar-Srisuresh/project-code-to-pdf-converter/README.md

-# Code to PDF/Text Converter
+# Project Code to PDF/Text Converter

 This Python project converts the contents of a project directory into either a PDF or a text file, making it easy to document and share your code projects.
 It is particularly useful for overcoming file attachment limitations encountered while working with chat-based Language Model (LLM) systems.
 This tool allows you to submit entire projects as context, provided they fall within the LLM's context length constraints.